martiuh/chido/README.md

 file in ./src/pages | outputs in ./public
 -----|------
 `index.js` | `index.html`
-`movies.js` // MovieIndex | `movies/index.html` // It's static
+`movies.js` // MoviesList | `movies/index.html` // It's static
-`movies.js` // MovieCard | `movies/movieName/index.html` // It's dynamic
+`movies.js` // CoolMovie | `movies/movieName/index.html` // It's dynamic

 ## **How do I access an hybrid site?**
-To make sure this works, you need to setup a router in your server, but not be afraid, I've done succesful tests with `.htaccess` (and dinastico comes with an automatic .htaccess router builder) in shared hosting and it's really fast (as you'd expect any static generatedd site to be).
+To make sure this works, you need to setup a router in your server, but not be afraid, I've done succesful tests with `.htaccess` (and `chido` comes with an automatic .htaccess router builder) in shared hosting and it's really fast (as you'd expect any static generatedd site to be).
 The trick is in redirecting all the dynamic looking requests to the static server location:

   ### Examples
   requested url | served fiile and directory